pyrocko/grond/docs/source/method/index.rst

     \frac{\lVert e \rVert_x}{ \lVert e_{\mathrm{0}} \rVert_x}.

 is a useful measure to evaluate the data fit.
 Model predictions that manage to explain parts of the observed data holds :math:`\lVert e_{\mathrm{norm}} \rVert_x <1`.
 Furthermore, the data norm :math:`\lVert e_{\mathrm{0}} \rVert_x` is used in the normalisation of data groups.

+Waveform misfit
+^^^^^^^^^^^^^^^

+Waveform data is preprocessed before misfit calculation: Before the misfit is calculated, observed and synthetic data are tapered within a time window and bandpass filtered (see above).
+The misfit in Grond can further be based on the maximum waveform correlation.

 When measuring waveform data's cross-correlation, the misfit function is based on the maximum correlation :math:`\mathrm{max}(C)` of :math:`{\bf d}_{obs}` and :math:`{\bf d}_{synth}` defined as: